EdgeVision: Towards Collaborative Video Analytics on Distributed Edges for Performance Maximization: System Model and Problem Formulation

-Since the edge nodes work cooperatively to optimize the overall system performance, we design the reward function as a shared reward, which is the sum of the reward of all edge nodes.
-The shared reward is represented as
+where $\chi_p$ is the quantitative performance of the $p$-th request in $P_i(t)$.
+Because the edge nodes work cooperatively to optimize the overall performance, we design the reward function as a shared reward, which is the sum of the reward of all edge nodes.
+The shared reward is calculated as: